utkarshsharma00/utkarshsharma/README.md

 </a>

 ## Education
-- 🎓 Masters Computer Science at University of Illinois Urbana-Champaign (2024 - Present).
+- 🎓 Masters Computer Science at University of Illinois Urbana-Champaign (Jan 2024 - May 2025).
-- 🎓 Bachelors Computer Science at Guru Gobind Singh Indraprastha University, New Delhi, India (2017 - 2021).
+- 🎓 Bachelors Computer Science at Guru Gobind Singh Indraprastha University, New Delhi, India (Aug 2017 - Jun 2021).

 ## Current Research @<a href="https://moleculemaker.org/" target="blank">MMLI</a> x <a href="https://www.igb.illinois.edu/" target="blank">IGB</a>
-- Developing an equivariant neural network to predict enantioselectivity in asymmetric catalysis.
-Engineered data pipeline, foundational model architecture, and conformer ensemble embedding techniques to revolutionize catalyst optimization.
+- Developing EquiCat <a href="https://drive.google.com/file/d/1cG3APwV34jZuRNw6rlpyb1Jwp3ME4ay5/view?usp=sharing" target="blank"> an equivariant graph neural network that learns rich molecular representations via self-supervised contrastive learning on 3D conformers.
+- Demonstrated EquiCat’s effectiveness on the downstream task of enantioselectivity (ΔΔG) prediction for asymmetric catalysis, achieving an R² > 0.9 with just 20-40% of the labeled dataset.

 ## Industry Experience
 - 🔭 Worked as a Rotational Analyst in the Markets: Cleared Derivatives Division at <a href="http://iongroup.com" target="blank">ION Group</a> (2021 - 2023).